Introduction

 Conclusion

-Maintaining organisational competence is crucial for AFSL businesses, and key persons play a vital role in ensuring compliance with ASIC’s requirements.
+Maintaining organisational competence is crucial for AFSL businesses, and key persons play a vital role in ensuring compliance with ASIC’s requirements and avoiding triggering AFSL audits and investigations.
 When a key person leaves, promptly notifying ASIC and appointing a replacement responsible manager are essential steps to uphold the licensee’s obligations.

 Implementing effective succession plans and nominating multiple responsible managers can mitigate the risks associated with key person departures.
-To mitigate the risks associated with key person departures and ensure ongoing compliance, we encourage you to connect with our AFSL Lawyers at AFSL House.
+To mitigate these risks and ensure ongoing compliance, we encourage you to connect with our AFSL compliance lawyers at AFSL House.
 We provide expert guidance on managing these transitions and can help you maintain organisational competence and protect your AFSL.

 Frequently Asked Questions

-A Key Person Condition is a requirement imposed by ASIC on an AFSL holder when the business heavily relies on one or two responsible managers for organisational competence.
+A Key Person Condition is a requirement imposed by ASIC on an AFSL holder, often established during the process to apply for an AFSL, when the business heavily relies on one or two responsible managers for organisational competence.
 It ensures the licensee maintains necessary expertise and decision-making capabilities to provide financial services effectively.

 ASIC must be notified in writing within five business days when a key person departs from an AFSL business.
 The notification must include the departure date, details of any replacement responsible manager, or reasons for the absence of a replacement.

 If a replacement is not appointed within the required timeframe, the licensee must provide detailed reasons and outline how it will continue to comply with AFSL conditions and obligations under the Corporations Act 2001 (Cth).
-Failure to do so can lead to ASIC reassessing the licensee’s organisational competence and imposing a Key Person Condition or other regulatory actions.
+Failure to do so can lead to ASIC reassessing the licensee’s organisational competence and imposing a Key Person Condition or other regulatory actions, highlighting the importance of maintaining a compliant AFSL.

 Failing to notify ASIC within five business days can lead to fines, enforcement actions, additional AFSL conditions, or in severe cases, license cancellation.
 Non-compliance jeopardises the licensee’s regulatory standing.